Equivariant symmetry-aware head pose estimation for fetal MRI: Additional Limitations and Future Work

-\paragraph{Symmetries} Beyond fetal imaging, it is interesting to investigate applications of our method under more relaxed reflectional and/or rigid symmetries~\cite{wang2022}, such as cardiac, lung, and adult brain imaging.
-Lastly, we expect that our method could be adapted to objects with more complex (e.g., $n$-fold rotations) symmetries (Appendix~\ref{sec:rotational_symmetries}).
+Beyond fetal imaging, it is interesting to investigate applications of our method under more relaxed reflectional and/or rigid symmetries~\cite{wang2022}, such as cardiac, lung, and adult brain imaging.
+Lastly, we will investigate whether our method can be adapted to objects with more complex (e.g., $n$-fold rotations) symmetries (Appendix~\ref{sec:rotational_symmetries}).

-\section{Rotational object symmetries}
+\section{Rotational Object Symmetries}

 In this work, we have demonstrated a rotation-equivariant framework for pose estimation of objects with reflectional symmetries, e.g., the fetal head.
 However, many real-world objects possess more complex symmetries.
 In this section, we sketch a method to estimate the pose of objects with $N$-fold rotational symmetries about an axis with an E(3)-CNN.
-We hypothesize that this will stabilize pose estimation in high-ambiguity situations, and will investigate the proposed method in future work.
+In future work, we will investigate whether the proposed method in future work stabilized pose estimation in high-ambiguity situations with rotational object symmetries.